Teoscar Hernández Player Props: Mariners vs. Athletics

 Teoscar Hernández At The Plate

-- He has hit a long ball in 21.4% of his games this year, and 6% of his plate appearances.
+- He has hit a home run in 20.7% of his games this season, and 5.8% of his trips to the dish.

+- In 34.5% of his games this season, Hernandez has tallied at least one RBI.
+In four of those games (13.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

-- He has scored a run in eight games this year, with multiple runs three times.
+- He has scored in eight of 29 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.